datares/TikTok_Famous/README.md

 This project is a part of the [Data Blog](https://datares.github.io/#/datablog) at [DataResolutions](https://datares.github.io/#/).
 The article published on this project, along with other articles from Data Blog, can be found on [Medium](https://medium.com/@ucladatares).

 ## Project Motivation/Description :dizzy:
 The purpose of this project is to explore various aspects of TikTok—specifically the demographics of TikTok's most followed users and the analytics of trending videos on TikTok.
-Questions we wanted to answer include: **Add stuff here**
+Questions we wanted to answer include: **Add stuff here**, what are the most popular "genres" on TikTok, what can we say about the most common demographics of the top TikTokers (is there an even distribution of gender, ethnicity, etc.), are there specific genres that men perform better in than women (also the same for different ethnicities).

 ### Technologies Used :computer:
 * R